 My name is Linda Pouliot and I am the co-author of Grieving Forward: Death Happened, Now What?
 A Practical Guide for Healing & Understanding the Grief Process.

-In November of 1999, I was 45 years old and my first husband, Donald, died unexpectedly of a heart-attack.
+In November of 1999, when I was 45 years old my first husband, Donald, died unexpectedly of a heart-attack.
 We had just celebrated our 25th wedding anniversary.
 Both of our children were teenagers at the time.
 I spent the first few months after his death in shock and numb.
 So did my children.
 What I realized during this time was that I couldn’t even define the word grief.
 Additionally, I had no idea what was happening to me or how to help my children.
 All I knew was the pain was unbearable.
 My search for answers began…

-The content of the book and my educational workshops are based on my personal experience, what I have learned from others over the years, and my on-going research.
-Check out the Now What?
-Blog and the Grieving Forward Death Happened, Now What?
+The content of the book and my Healing Forward Workshops and Healing Forward Grief Support Groups is based on my personal experience with death, my research, and what others have shared with me over the years at workshops and grief support groups and while standing in line at the grocery store… For additional information check out my Blog and the Grieving Forward Death Happened, Now What?
 Facebook page.